 Candidates have 18 months to pass all four sections of the Uniform CPA Examination.
 As someone who has both taken and helped develop the Examination, I cannot emphasize enough the importance of preparation.
 There are many study and informational resources available to candidates, and there is no one-size-fits-all approach to passing.
 However, when beginning the Examination journey, the best resources for accurate and up-to-date information are the AICPA and its Examination partners.

-Mary-Ann Schaller is a manager in Kreischer Miller’s Tax Strategies group.
+Mary-Ann Schaller is a director in Kreischer Miller’s Tax Strategies group.
 She joined Kreischer Miller as a tax senior in 1999 and again in 2016, after working as the Senior Technical Manager with the Examinations team of the American Institute of CPAs (AICPA).
 Contact Mary-Ann at Email.

 Also check out: